- Emergency Medical Responder (176-hour certificate of achievement)

 - Complete all work as assigned.

-- Attend mandatory class days for theory and psychomotor skills acquisition practice.
+- Attend mandatory class days for theory and psychomotor skill acquisition practice.

-Note: Students may have to travel to rural Alberta to complete their practica based on practicum spot availability.
+Note: Students may have to travel anywhere in Alberta to complete their practica based on practicum spot availability.

 This program is offered in Calgary at SAIT.